 The image (below) is very plain and it's hard to make out many details, but it looks as though the U12 may have smaller bezels than most HTC handset and with no visible fingerprint scanner it may be on the back, built into the screen or ditched altogether in favor of facial recognition.

-Additionally, HTC has revealed that it will start making dual-lens phones again in 2018, so the HTC U12 may well be one of them - especially as the company is supposedly only launching two phones this year.
+Additionally, HTC has revealed that it will start making dual-lens phones again in 2018, so the HTC U12 may well be one of them - especially as other rumors talk of a dual-lens camera and the company is supposedly only launching two phones this year.

 We’d also expect HTC will keep the water resistance from the HTC U11, while the company’s impressive BoomSound audio is likely to make a return in some form.